 Period 1500-1815.
 Empire of Charles V. The Reformation.
 England and France in the Sixteenth Century.
 The Thirty Years War.
 Richelieu.
 Age of Louis XIV, Literary Achievements, Wars, Social Conditions.
-Conflict of English and French Interests Seven Years War.
-Development of in America and India.
-Prussia.
+Conflict of English and French Interests in America and India.
+Seven Years War.
+Development of Prussia.
 France immediately before the Revolution.
-Revolution in Action.
-The Leaders.
-Fall of Robespierre.
+The Revolution in Action.
+The Leaders, Fall of Robespierre.
 Emergence of Napoleon.
 The Napoleonic Era.

-TEXTS: Weber, Christian Era, Vol. II, Cambridge Modern History.
-The Thirty Years War; Hayes, Political and Social History of Modern Europe, Vol. I.
+Texts: Weber, Christian Era, Vol. II, Cambridge Modern History, The Thirty Years War; Hayes, Political and Social History of Modern Europe, Vol. I.